dalesgit/wiki-vim/Gratitude Journal.md

 # Gratitude Journal

+##  04 Oct 2024 Fri 07:49 AM

+Glad to have arrived in Colorado.

 ## 2024-10-03 Thursday

 The cleaning I was able to get done yesterday.
 For the new selfie stick.
 For the new ear pods.
 For my homemade bread.